*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 Freelancing, or independent contracting, is how many people get started when they are learning how to make money on the road.

-If you are a hearing person and a decent typist, learn how to make money on the road as a transcriptionist!
+If you are a hearing person and a decent typist, learn how to make money while traveling as a transcriptionist!
 A transcriptionist listens to audio recordings and types it out into a document.
 This work can be done from anywhere, with or without an internet connection.

 Many different types of industries need transcriptionists, and you can work on your own time.
 These industries include law enforcement, attorneys, insurance companies, journalists, entertainment companies, teachers, authors and more.